bjpop/gurita/docs/_sources/input_output.rst.txt

 In the above example data is read from the input file and then passed along the :ref:`command chain <command_chain>` from left to right into the ``count`` command to make a plot.

-When reading input from a named file (and not from stdin) Hatch will look at the file extension and assume CSV format if the extension is ``.csv`` and TSV format if the extension is ``.tsv``.
+When reading input from a named file (and not from standard input) Hatch will look at the file extension and assume CSV format if the extension is ``.csv`` and TSV format if the extension is ``.tsv``.
 This behaviour can be overridden with the
 ``--format <type>`` option as noted below.

 Specifying input file type explicitly